derobpe/staticWebsite-on-Heroku/readme.md

 # Heroku supported buildpacks
 Listed on the Heroku reference page, the supported buildpacks offered are: Ruby, Node.js, Clojure, Python, Java, Gradle, Grails, Scala, Play, PHP, Go.

 These buildpacks are searched within the deployed repo based on the specified language used.

 However, the buildpacks are not offered for the typical HTML, CSS, Javascript languages.

-This explains the error you received: “no default language could be detected for this app”.
+This explains the error received trying to deploying a HTML: “no default language could be detected for this app”.

 ## Solution --> PHP
 A small little trick to get Heroku to recognize the files of your static website is to trick it into being a PHP app.
-Yup, PHP.

 ## Steps
 1. Head to the root directory of your project that contains index.html (the main HTML page).